sabiha90/A-web-application-for-real-estate/README.md

-# csc648-fall17-teamNN
+# csc648-fall17-team13

 - TODO

-- Change the repo name to csc648-fall17-teamNN , where nn is your team number
+- Change the repo name to csc648-fall17-teamNN , where nn is your team number (Completed)

 - add ALL your team members to your team's repo.
+(Completed)